 Many consumers choose not to return to a specific store because of its complicated checkout process.
-However, with Magento POS system, customers will experience simple checkout steps that support various payment methods, from cash to cards.
+However, with the Magento POS system, customers will experience simple checkout steps that support various payment methods, from cash to cards.

 Thanks to the advances in online transactions, customers now have more options in paying for their orders aside from traditional payments, for example:

-- Split tenders: Accept more than one payment method in a single transaction (Card+Cash, Card+Reward Points, etc)
+- Split tenders: Accept more than one payment method in a single transaction (Card+Cash, Card+Reward Points, etc.)

 - Partial payments: Allow customers to pay a deposit or a part of the payment first, then come back to complete the transaction later.

-When the transaction is complete, it’s easy to print receipts for buyers as the POS system are compatible with various hardware.
+When the transaction is complete, it’s easy to print receipts for buyers as the POS system is compatible with various hardware.
 You can design the template in the online POS software before printing the receipt.
 Emailing receipts is also a common choice for stores nowadays.

 Whether buying online or offline, customers will receive loyalty points and/or gift cards for repeated purchases.